tetra3dprint/HemeraOdyssey/README.md

 Not yet but it is intended but for this to work it will require custom firmware that will come at a later date.

 ## Caveats
-I showed a preview of my mod a few weeks back and there was a voice of concern in regard to the center of mass moving forward on the X carriage.
+I showed a preview of my mod and there was a voice of concern in regard to the center of mass moving forward on the X carriage.
 This was mainly because the X motor is now positioned forward compared to stock.
 The concern is that this now unfavorably loads the z axis bearing and in turn reduces the life of the bearings and smooth rods.
 I have not been able to find data that supports or refutes this concern, however it does appear that the extra loading is within spec.